Simulation Reset Detection Probability Calculator

 Applying the same thinning idea one more time gives a reset event rate:

-This λ* is sometimes described as a hazard rate: the average rate at which full reset events occur in continuous time, under the model’s assumptions.
+This λ* is sometimes described as a hazard rate: the average rate at which full reset events occur in continuous time under the model's assumptions.
+It is the most important intermediate quantity on the page because it is the bridge between your inputs and the final probability.

 Step 4: Probability of at least one reset